charliesire/FunQuant/papier_package/papier_package.md

 # Statement of need

 FunQuant is a R package that has been specifically developed for carrying out quantization in the context of rare events.
 While numerous cutting-edge packages facilitate straightforward implementation of the Lloyd's algorithm, they lack the incorporation of any probabilistic factors, treating all data points equally in terms of weighting.
-Conversely, FunQuant employs Importance Sampling estimators [@Paananen] instead of traditional Monte Carlo approach for calculating the centroids.
-To be more precise, when data $Y$ depends on probabilistic inputs $X$, the centroid of a cluster $C$ is estimated by the following formula:
+Conversely,  FunQuant considers probabilistic weights based on the Importance Sampling formulation [@Paananen] to handle the problem of rare event.
+To be more precise, when $X$ and $Y$ are the random input and the output of a computer code respectively,  the quantization of $Y(X)$ is performed by estimating the centroid of a given cluster $C$ with the following formula:

 $$\frac{\frac{1}{n} \sum^{n}_{k=1} Y(\tilde{X}_{k})\mathbb{1}_{Y(\tilde{X}_{k})\in C}\frac{f_{X}(\tilde{X}_k)}{g(\tilde{X}_{k})}}{\frac{1}{n} \sum^{n}_{k=1} \mathbb{1}_{Y(\tilde{X}_k)\in C} \frac{f_{X}(\tilde{X}_k)}{g(\tilde{X}_{k})}}$$
 where $f_{X}$ is the known density function of the inputs $X$, and $(\tilde{X}_k)^{n}_{k=1}$ i.i.d. random variables of density function $g$.